Our products offer innovative options to help patients managing under-recognized health conditions and/or serious health conditions.

 Indication and Dosing

-Feraheme is indicated for the treatment of iron deficiency anemia in adult patients with chronic kidney disease (CKD).2
+Feraheme is indicated for the treatment of iron deficiency anemia (IDA) in adult patients:

-Fatal and serious hypersensitivity reactions including anaphylaxis have occurred in patients receiving Feraheme.2 Initial symptoms may include hypotension, syncope, unresponsiveness, cardiac/cardiorespiratory arrest.2
+Fatal and serious hypersensitivity reactions including anaphylaxis have occurred in patients receiving Feraheme.
+Initial symptoms may include hypotension, syncope, unresponsiveness, cardiac/cardiorespiratory arrest.

-- Only administer Feraheme when personnel and therapies are immediately available for the treatment of anaphylaxis and other hypersensitivity reactions.2
+- Only administer Feraheme as an intravenous infusion over at least 15 minutes and only when personnel and therapies are immediately available for the treatment of anaphylaxis and other hypersensitivity reactions.

-- Observe for signs or symptoms of hypersensitivity reactions during and for at least 30 minutes following Feraheme infusion including monitoring of blood pressure and pulse during and after Feraheme administration.2
+- Observe for signs or symptoms of hypersensitivity reactions during and for at least 30 minutes following Feraheme infusion including monitoring of blood pressure and pulse during and after Feraheme administration.

-- Hypersensitivity reactions have occurred in patients in whom a previous Feraheme dose was tolerated.2
+- Hypersensitivity reactions have occurred in patients in whom a previous Feraheme dose was tolerated.

 Warnings and Precautions

-- Excessive therapy with parenteral iron can lead to excess storage of iron with the possibility of iatrogenic hemosiderosis.
-Patients should be regularly monitored for hematologic response during parenteral iron therapy, noting that lab assays may overestimate serum iron and transferrin bound iron values in the 24 hours following administration of Feraheme.2
+Iron Overload: Excessive therapy with parenteral iron can lead to excess storage of iron with the possibility of iatrogenic hemosiderosis.
+Regularly monitor the hematologic response during parenteral iron therapy.
+Do not administer Feraheme to patients with iron overload.

-- The most common adverse reactions (≥ 2%) following the administration of Feraheme are diarrhea, nausea, dizziness, hypotension, constipation, and peripheral edema.2
+The most common adverse reactions (≥ 2%) are diarrhea, headache, nausea, dizziness, hypotension, constipation, and peripheral edema.